Reviewing your mortgage: What happens when your mortgage term ends?

 Disadvantages

-Switching Lender will mean new underwriting is required.
+Switching Lenders will mean new underwriting is required.
 However, if circumstances mean you are unlikely to be accepted by a new Lender you still have the option of the rate offered by your current Lender.

 When should I conduct a mortgage review?